 In 1945 Robert A. Millikan retired as chairman of the Executive Council but served as vice chairman of the Board of Trustees until his death in 1953.
-Dr. Lee A. DuBridge became President of the California Institute on September 1, 1946.
-Today the Institute has over 9,000 alumni scattered all over the world, many eminent in their fields of engineering and science.
-Five of them have received Nobel prizes: Carl D. Anderson (B.S.
+Dr. Lee A. DuBridge became president of the California Institute on September 1, 1946.

+Today the Institute has over 9000 alumni scattered all over the world, many eminent in their fields of engineering and science.
+Six of them have received Nobel Prizes: Carl D. Anderson (B.S.
 '27, Ph.D.
 '30), Edwin M. McMillan (B.S.
 '27, M.S.
 '29), Linus Pauling (Ph.D.
 '25), William Shockley (B.S.
-'32) and Donald A. Glaser (Ph.D.
-'50).
+'32), Donald A. Glaser (Ph.D.
+'50), and Charles H. Townes (Ph.D.
+'39).

-As the Institute has developed in effectiveness and in prestige it has attracted a steady flow of gifts for buildings, for endowment, and for current operations.
-The gifts invested in plant now total over \$45,000,000 and those invested in endowment over \$63,000,000.
+As the Institute has developed in effectiveness and in prestige, it has attracted a steady flow of gifts for buildings, for endowment, and for current operations.
+The gifts invested in plant now total \$50,000,000 and those invested in endowment about \$70,000,000.
+Very substantial grants and contracts from the federal government support many important research activities.

 In recent years new developments have taken place in all of the divisions.
 In 1948 the Palomar Observatory and the 200-inch Hale telescope were dedicated.
-In 1949 the Earhart Plant Research Laboratory was completed and in 1950 a new engineering building.
-In 1951 a cosmic ray laboratory was built and in the next year a synchrotron was constructed for the study of atomic nuclei.
+In 1949 the Earhart Plant Research Laboratory was completed; in 1950 the Thomas Laboratory of Engineering; and in 1951 a cosmic ray laboratory.
+The next year a synchrotron was constructed for the study of atomic nuclei.
 In 1954 the generosity of the alumni and of the late Scott Brown, a member of the Associates, provided a gymnasium and swimming pool.
 In 1955 the completion of the Norman W. Church Laboratory for Chemical Biology pointed to new activities in an important field of science.
-1957 saw the completion of the Eudora Hull Spalding Laboratory of Engineering, an important addition to the facilities available for instruction and research in chemical and electrical engineering, and a new student health center, the gift of Mrs. Archibald Young in memory of her husband who was long an Institute Associate.
-A new radio astronomy observatory-one of the finest in the world-was completed in the Owens Valley in 1959, and is now being substantially enlarged.
+The Eudora Hull Spalding Laboratory of Engineering, an important addition to the facilities available for instruction and research in chemical and electrical engineering, was completed in 1957.
+A new radio astronomy observatory one of the finest in the world-was completed in the Owens Valley in 1959 and is now being substantially enlarged.